*This article may contain affiliate links. please check out my policy!

 👩🏻🍳Cook's Top Tip

-Make absolutely sure you rinse your lentils well before adding them.
+Make absolutely sure you wash/rinse your lentils well before adding them.
 Grains like rice and beans do not get washed when processed.
 They're picked straight from the fields and put into the bag that is sold to us.
 Always wash your grains.

 📖Substitutions & Variations